pydanny/pydanny-event-notes/leanstartup2012/index.rst

 Barath Kadaba

-* In 2008 told to change the lives of India.
+* In 2008 he was told to change the lives of India.
 All the lives
 * Given budget for just 3 people to do it.
 * First effort: